Secrets to Getting Ahead in Your Career

 To some extend, your list might consist of similar items.
 I’m going to break down how my three instances fit into my secrets to getting ahead.

 I had a super rough childhood.
-If you knew my story, you’d either think I deserve a big hug or consider myself lucky compared to you, but don’t compare yourself to me or others; past, present, or future.
-It doesn’t matter how hard you’ve had it, what matters is how you overcame those hardships and how you have accepted them.
+If you knew my story, you’d either think I deserve a big hug or consider myself lucky compared to you.
+But don’t compare yourself to me or others; past, present, or future.
+It doesn’t really matter how hard you’ve had it, what matters is how you overcame hardships and how you have accepted them.

 I told my story and knew I couldn’t hold back.
-Not because I had a pathetic life and wanted them to feel sorry for me.
+Not because I wanted them to feel sorry for me.
 Despite everything I’ve been through, I persevered and wanted the chance to keep going without the obstacle of money or thinking I wasn’t good enough.
 If I hadn’t gotten that scholarship, and told my story triumphantly, I probably wouldn’t have gone to college.

 Accept who you are and how you have lived.

 Don’t be afraid to tell your story if someone asks.
 Be proud of who you have become and how you got here today.
-Even if your story isn’t as dramatic as someone else, you’ve got something else that the next person never got to experience.
+Even if your story isn’t dramatic, you’ve got something else that the next person never got to experience.
 Your story is your own brand and that is how people will remember you, relate to you, and know what you are capable of.

 Winning others over can be the more agonizing secrets and gets the most grief.
 When really, it is one of our more natural abilities that we choose to turn off.